awsdocs/aws-codebuild-user-guide/doc_source/getting-started.md

    + For `artifacts`, `type` is a required value that represents the build output artifact's repository type \(in this example, `S3` for an Amazon S3 bucket\)\.
    + For `artifacts`, `location` represents the name of the output bucket you created or identified earlier \(in this example, `codebuild-region-ID-account-ID-output-bucket`\)\.
    + For `environment`, `type` is a required value that represents the type of build environment \(`LINUX_CONTAINER` is currently the only allowed value\)\.
-   + For `environment`, `image` is a required value that represents the Docker image name and tag combination this build project uses, as specified by the Docker image repository type \(in this example, `aws/codebuild/java:openjdk-8` for a Docker image in the AWS CodeBuild Docker images repository\)\. `aws/codebuild/java` is the name of the Docker image\. `openjdk-8` is the tag of the Docker image\.
+   + For `environment`, `image` is a required value that represents the Docker image name and tag combination this build project uses, as specified by the Docker image repository type \(in this example, `aws/codebuild/java:openjdk-8` for a Docker image in the CodeBuild Docker images repository\)\. `aws/codebuild/java` is the name of the Docker image\. `openjdk-8` is the tag of the Docker image\.

      To find more Docker images you can use in your scenarios, see the [Build Environment Reference](build-env-ref.md)\.
-   + For `environment`, `computeType` is a required value that represents the computing resources AWS CodeBuild uses \(in this example, `BUILD_GENERAL1_SMALL`\)\.
+   + For `environment`, `computeType` is a required value that represents the computing resources CodeBuild uses \(in this example, `BUILD_GENERAL1_SMALL`\)\.
 **Note**
 Other available values in the original JSON\-formatted data, such as `description`, `buildspec`, `auth` \(including `type` and `resource`\), `path`, `namespaceType`, `name` \(for `artifacts`\), `packaging`, `environmentVariables` \(including `name` and `value`\), `timeoutInMinutes`, `encryptionKey`, and `tags` \(including `key` and `value`\) are optional\.
 They are not used in this walkthrough, so they are not shown here\.
 For more information, see [Create a Build Project \(AWS CLI\)](create-project.md#create-project-cli)\.